-A greater understanding of rodent community ecology is required to design public health interventions against Lassa fever in the endemic region.
-This thesis aimed to gain a better understanding of how these communities are structured along anthropogenic land use gradients with a view to informing interpretation of human Lassa fever epidemiology.
-This was achieved through a systematic review and synthesis of published rodent trapping studies across West Africa and primary data collection through a three-year rodent trapping study.
-Current biases in sampling of rodent hosts and their pathogens across West Africa limit the inference able to be drawn from currently available data on the current and future risks of zoonotic disease emergence.
-Results from the rodent trapping survey characterised the structure of rodent communities within the Lassa fever endemic region of Eastern Sierra Leone and informed the contact networks pathogens such as LASV will transmit through within rodent populations.
+A greater understanding of rodent community ecology is required to design public health interventions against Lassa fever in endemic regions.
+This thesis aimed to gain a better understanding of how rodent communities are structured along anthropogenic land use gradients, with a view to informing interpretation of human Lassa fever epidemiology.
+This was achieved through a scoping review and synthesis of published rodent trapping studies across West Africa and primary data collection through a three-year rodent trapping study.
+Current biases in sampling of rodent hosts and their pathogens across West Africa limit the inference able to be drawn from available data on the current and future risks of zoonotic disease emergence.
+Results from the rodent trapping survey characterised the structure of rodent communities within the Lassa fever endemic region of Eastern Sierra Leone and informed the contact networks pathogens such as LASV will transmit through.
 These findings can be used to inform the design of combined rodent and human epidemiological studies of Lassa fever and to guide the development of public health interventions.

 Adesina, Adetunji Samuel, Akinlabi Oyeyiola, Adeoba Obadare, Joseph Igbokwe, Chukwuyem Abejegah, Patience Akhilomen, Umaru Bangura, et al. 2023.
 “Circulation of Lassa Virus Across the Endemic Edo-Ondo Axis, Nigeria, with Cross-Species Transmission Between Multimammate Mice.”
 Emerging Microbes & Infections 12 (1): 2219350. https://doi.org/10.1080/22221751.2023.2219350.